Sur-un-nuage/strapi-plugin-stripe-billing/README.md

 ## Introduction

-Stripe-billing is a plugin that allows a Stripe subscription customer to manage his billing infos, subscriptions and last invoices.
-Typical use case: you're a web agency or alike and you wish your customers to be able to manage their maintenance subscription without leaving Strapi.
+Stripe-billing is a Strapi plugin that allows a Stripe subscription customer to manage his billing infos, subscriptions and last invoices.
+Typical use case: you're a web agency or alike and you want your customers to be able to manage their maintenance subscription without leaving Strapi.

 ## Installation